danielzlatanov/figure-out-my-number/README.md

 ### Input and Output

+In order to run this game, type the following command in your console: node guess-a-number.js

 Choose a number from 0 to 100, and press the "Enter" key.

 The computer will select a random number in this range, and return information on whether your chosen guess is less than, greater than, or equal to the correct number.